microsoft/azuredevopslabs/labs/vstsextend/github-azureboards/readme.md

     ![](images/image88.png)

-     Let us assume that in our scenario, users will need to be able to book flights by selecting the cities involved.
+     Let us assume in our scenario, we want to change the sort order of the airport listing by cities.
 We will create a new user story to sort the airports listed in the booking form in alphabetical order by city.
 Ordinarily, we would create the user story at a higher level and add tasks to define how the story is to be implemented, but for our demo purposes here we'll leave it as a single work item.